whitehackrpg/whitebot/discord-bot-howto.md

 + Now, in Discord, go to Settings, click on "Advanced" to the left.
 Enable "Developer Mode", and click on the link "Discord API" in the paragraph following the developer mode headline.

 + Click on "Applications" to the left, then on "New Application" to the right.
-Give the bot the name you want it to have on your server, and thenb click "Create."
+Give the bot the name you want it to have on your server, and then click "Create."

 + Now click on "Bot" to the left, then "Reset Token".
 Copy the resulting token string and paste it someplace where you can retrieve it (it will go in a token.txt file in whitebot).
 Scroll down and enable "Message Content Intent."